 4. Provide content as soon as possible

 Put some time in your diary now for content creation.
 The second biggest delay in web projects is the lack of content to go into pages.
-Depending upon the size of your project, the creation of high quality content could require many days of your time, so it is important to plan ahead for this.
+Depending upon the size of your project, the creation of high quality content could need many days of your time.
+So it is important to plan ahead for this.
 Collecting product information from suppliers, taking photographs, writing about your company and services often takes longer than you might think.
 You may wish to delegate some of these tasks, or talk to us about how we can help you.

-Ideally, the latest your content should be supplied to us would be at design sign-off; typically 3-6 weeks after your deposit has been received.
-However, it is highly recommended that you have your website content available when the design team begin creating visuals ensuring the end result is more appropriate when we can see the content that is being presented.
+Ideally, the latest your content should be supplied to us would be at design sign-off.
+Typically 3-6 weeks after your deposit has been received.
+But, it is highly recommended that you have your website content available when the design team begin creating visuals.
+This ensures the end result is more appropriate when we can see the content that is being presented.

 Queue Jumper: The advance supply of content is so critical to a project, that we operate a queue jumper scheme; if your content can be supplied within two weeks of project commencement (when your deposit payment has been received) we will jump your project to the front of the queue, and begin work right away!